 - Maintain and express enthusiasm and commitment to helping students learn

 - Administer assessments, track progress and provide feedback and support to help students make progress and achieve literacy & life skills goals

 Volunteer Supervision and Training

 - Provide support and supervision for the volunteer instructors facilitating the evening High School completion/GED Lab class

 - Provide support and supervision for the volunteer instructors facilitating the pre-GED Math class

 - Provide support and supervision to classroom volunteers and one-on-one tutors.

 - Work with other instructional staff to help plan and conduct trainings for volunteers Center-based

 - Help conduct New Student Registrations, intake interviews, and assessments

-- Assist with ongoing Center needs, including phone answering and assisting students
+- Assist with ongoing Center needs, including answering the phone and assisting students

 - Contribute to and support long-term strategic planning